 - TIME tell about how much time is used by CPU while running the command

-- CMD is a command that run as current process
+- CMD is a command that runs as a current process

 2. Show all current processes